-Student/Resident Application
+Intern/Resident Application

 Dear Applicant,

 Thank you for your interest in conducting research at the Clinic for Special Children.
 We are a non-profit organization dedicated to providing affordable clinical, laboratory, and research services to children and adults with complex genetic disorders, primarily in the local Amish and Mennonite communities.
-Our combination of comprehensive clinical care and embedded biochemical and molecular laboratory services allow for longitudinal studies ultimately resulting in patient-focused translational research.
+Our combination of comprehensive clinical care and embedded biochemical and molecular laboratory services allows for longitudinal studies ultimately resulting in patient-focused translational research.
 Should your application be approved, you would aid us in this mission.

 Who Should Apply